brahimmachkouri/subox-infos/index.md

-# SuBox

-Just a Dead-Simple Local LAMP Stack for Vagrant.

 ![SuBox](https://github.com/brahimmachkouri/subox-infos/blob/master/images/subox.png)

 Scotch Box is a pre-configured Vagrant Box with a full array of features to get you up and running with Vagrant in no time.